Make sure to request:

 Collect a rent deposit - It cannot be more than one month's rent, or if rent is paid weekly, one week's rent.
 This deposit must be used as the rent payment for the last month or week of your tenancy.
 It cannot be used for any other reason, such as to pay for damages.
 A landlord must pay interest on the deposit every year.

 Increase the rent - There are special rules that limit how often your landlord can increase the rent and by how much.
 In Ontario, rent increases are controlled by the government.
 Generally speaking, landlords can increase the rent once every 12 months by up to a maximum equal to the Consumer Price Index (CPI) for that year.
-The Government of Ontario has passed legislation to freeze rent at 2020 levels.
-This means that rents will not increase in 2021 for the vast majority of rented units covered under the Residential Tenancies Act.
-While the rent freeze will end on December 31, 2021, a landlord must give a tenant at least 90 days’ notice in writing of any rent increase and this notice must be on the proper form.
-Ontario has released its rent increase guideline for 2022, setting it at 1.2 per cent on the heels of the 2021 rent freeze.
+A landlord must give a tenant at least 90 days’ notice in writing of any rent increase and this notice must be on the proper form.
+Ontario has released its rent increase guideline for 2023, setting it at 2.5 per cent, below current rates of inflation.

 You Want to Move Back in - You may NOT move back into your condo or apartment during the term of the lease.
 If the tenant is on a month-to-month lease, you may provide 60 days notice in writing (counting from the 1st of the coming month) in order to occupy the unit (note: you or a family member must be the person occupying the unit – you cannot simply give notice to the tenant in order to allow someone else to move in).
 Note that as of September 2017, an owner wishing to occupy their unit must: